 What is the LEC and how does it work?

 The League of Legends European Championship (LEC) is the preeminent League of Legends esports league in Europe.
 The LEC is comprised of 10 teams facing every other team twice over the course of the season, for a total of 18 matches each.
 Matches are played in a Best of 1 format, with each team playing once per day.
 The competition stretches across two splits, Spring and Summer.

 - If two teams have the same record, ties will be broken by Head to Head record

-- If still tied, a tiebreaker match will be played.
+- If still tied, a tiebreaker game will be played

-Starting with the 2015 LCS season, NA and EU leagues will utilize Championship Points (otherwise known to some as circuit points) for World Championship qualification.
+The LEC utilizes Championship Points for World Championship qualification.
 The Championship Point system ensures that teams always play their best and allows for better alignment with other international leagues.

-Here’s how an LCS team qualifies for Worlds:
+Here’s how an LEC team qualifies for Worlds:

 - 1st place team of the Summer Split will automatically qualify (AQ) for Worlds as the first seed from that region.

 - The team that has accrued the most championship points throughout the season will also qualify for Worlds as the second seed.